mohamed3418/Flight-Analysis-using-Tableau/README.md

 # ■ Flight Delays and Cancellations in the USA Analysis:

-Data cleaning With Power query
+●Data cleaning With Power query

 ●Data Visualization With Tableau

-# ■Output:
+# ■ Output:

 • What is the most Airport have AVG Arrival Delay?